tfalk/tor-browser-crawler-video/README.md

 * For Vimeo, sometimes the crawler hits a hard 60-second timeout while waiting for the video to load because it wants us to sign in to an account, which seems to be due to videos being "not yet rated."
 Usually, the player loads OK and we press spacebar to start playing the video before a banner prompting us to authenticate with Google steals the focus.

 * Dailymotion autoplays without intervention.
 We just wait for a key element to load before starting the playback timer to know when to end the capture.
 The main problem right now is that without Tor, there are lots of ads.
-We can pick out the stream for the video after we have the .pcap, but we really don't know when to stop the capture due to the ads.
-I've incldued webext-ublock-origin in the Dockerfile to deal with this.
+We could pick out the stream for the video after we have the .pcap, but we still wouldn't know when to stop the capture due to variable length ads.
+I've included webext-ublock-origin in the Dockerfile to deal with this.

 * I've added logic that deletes the whole directory for a visit after hitting YouTube's `detected unusual traffic` page, after aborting due to ads, or after a hard timeout, so we only store what we'll actually want to parse later.